Mohpann/Mohpann/README.md

 # Connor Hunter

-Dev with a background in infrastructure and web-development.
+Techie with a background in infrastructure and web-development.
 Previous intern at [CME Group](https://www.cmegroup.com/), where I worked with server infrastructure.

 Currently I'm a paralegal at [Blake Harris Law](https://www.blakeharrislaw.com/).
 I made their website and do AI stuff.